Nifemi0/one-click-/HIDDEN_FEATURE_README.md

 ## 🎉 Conclusion

-This hidden feature represents a **major competitive advantage** for Drosera Security Traps.
+This hidden feature represents a **major competitive advantage** for One Click Security Traps.
 By implementing it now and revealing it later, you'll:

 1. **Launch Strong** - Solid initial product
 2. **Build Anticipation** - Users waiting for more